A Few Large Shifts: Layer-Inconsistency Based Minimal Overhead Adversarial Example Detection: Methodology

 \begin{assumption}[\textbf{A Few Large Shifts}] Let $x^{\mathrm{adv}} = x + \delta$ be an adversarial input, and let $z_k(x)$ denote the output of $k$-th layer $f_k$.
 We assume there exists a small subset of layers $\mathcal{T} \subseteq \{f_1, \dots, f_L, f_{logit}\}$ such that for any $f_k \in \mathcal{T}$,

 For all other layers $f_j \notin \mathcal{T}$, the shift between representations remains small:

 \end{assumption}

-This assumption formalizes the intuition that adversarial perturbations cause disproportionately large changes in representation between specific adjacent layers, while most other transitions remain relatively stable.
-These localized disruptions manifest as sharp deviations in feature space at only a few critical points in the network.
-In the following sections, we introduce our proposed testing measures designed to capture and quantify these irregular transitions.
+This assumption formalizes the intuition that adversarial perturbations cause disproportionately large changes in representation between specific adjacent layers while most other transitions remain relatively stable—a phenomenon that can be quantified based on Lipschitz continuity, which we term \textbf{layer-wise Lipschitz continuity} (See Appendix~\ref{app:lipschitz}).
+Specifically, the condition $\|\mathbf{z}_{k+1}(x') - \mathbf{z}_{k+1}(x)\|_2 \gg \|\mathbf{z}_k(x') - \mathbf{z}_k(x)\|_2$ implies a large local Lipschitz constant for the transformation between layers, indicating a region of high instability.
+The following sections introduce our proposed testing measures, which are designed to empirically identify and quantify these localized violations of layer-wise Lipschitz continuity.